AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 - Setting up DNS (Adobe Commerce on cloud infrastructure platform infrastructure only)
 - Testing the platform for security vulnerabilities

-While Adobe maintains PCI certification for the infrastructure and services used in the operation of the Adobe Commerce on cloud infrastructure solution, the merchant is responsible for the compliance of their customized application, system and network processes, and organization.
+While Adobe maintains PCI certification for the infrastructure and services used in the operation of the Adobe Commerce on cloud infrastructure solution, merchants are responsible for the compliance of custom code, system and network processes, and organization.

 Adobe also ensures the availability of the merchant's infrastructure as agreed upon in the applicable SLA.

 ## Merchant responsibilities

-The merchant is responsible for following security best practices for their specific, customized instance of Adobe Commerce on cloud infrastructure solution, as well as for:
+The merchant is responsible for following security best practices for their specific, customized instance of Adobe Commerce on cloud infrastructure solution, and for:

 - Adding the necessary Adobe Commerce on cloud infrastructure configuration files to the repository
 - Applying security and other patches to their custom Adobe Commerce on cloud infrastructure solution immediately following their release by Adobe